NEUBIAS/training-resources/TEACHING_TIPS.md

 * What is their background
 * Education level (PostDoc, bachelor, ...)
 * Which kind of images do they typically generate (modality, instrument, ...)
+* ...

+## Know your teaching aims

+Clarify what the aim your course is

+After taking the course the participants should be able to:
+* Independently open and inspect image data in Fiji
+* Interact with images in napari via the napari python shell
+* Record IJ-macro scripts in Fiji
+* ...

 ## Motivate and contextualise teaching modules by workflows